-How cruise ships are handling mass onboard quarantines as the new coronavirus spreads
+Q&A: How cruise ships are handling mass onboard quarantines

 On World Dream, “activities have been curtailed and health screenings are being conducted in-cabin to avoid the congregating of guests as much as possible,” according to a statement.
 Wi-Fi is free, and face masks are available to passengers who want them, Dream Cruises said.
 Crew members are helping to get supplies for the families of nine children under the age of 2 who are on the cruise.

-— What about the employees of the cruise ship?
+Q: What about the employees of the cruise ship?

-Crew members on the Diamond Princess are not being quarantined on board, Kamali said.
+A: Crew members on the Diamond Princess are not being quarantined on board, Kamali said.
 They are delivering three meals a day to passengers in masks and doing extra cleaning and sanitation.
 According to the company, the ship has sailed out to sea to conduct “normal marine operations” and has been stocking up on food and supplies in Yokohama.
 The Wall Street Journal described workers in protective garb wiping doorknobs and other surfaces, monitoring passenger movement and taking prescription requests from passengers.

 — — —